Why Did My Site's Google Ranking Drop?

 impact your rankings.
 If you know your site will be down for maintenance, you should

-set your server to respond with code 503, which informs the search engines that you're
+set your server to respond with the HTTP response code 503, which informs the search engines that you're

-aware of the situation and they should try again later.
+aware of the situation, it's only temporary and they should try again later.
 Other server problems include

-chains of redirects that take too many steps to reach the final page.
+chains of 301 or 302 redirects that take too many steps to reach the final page.
 Two redirection steps should

 crawling some or all of your pages.
 Review your robots.txt file to make sure it looks good.
-There's a tool
+The

-in Google's Webmaster Tools console that will let you test your robots.txt file to
+"Fetch As Googlebot" tool in Google's Webmaster Tools console will let you test your robots.txt file to

 make sure it only blocks the URLs that you want it to.
 The Webmaster Tools console also